DragonDeveloper08/DragonDeveloper08/README.md

 ## 💼 About Me

 Hey there, I'm **Dragon** ⚡
-A visionary & passionate **developer, manager, executive, and entrepreneur**, blazing trails in the **hosting, business, and gaming** communities.
+A visionary & passionate **developer, manager, executive, and entrepreneur**, blazing trails in the **hosting, business,developing,and gaming** communities.

 🚀 Executive of [**HostingKarle**](https://hostingkarle.com) — Building the next-gen hosting solutions.